 A blockchain is a system intended to store data in an immutable way that is accessible to everyone in the public.
-It provides a means to achieve consensus within a network.
+It provides means to achieve consensus within a network.
 This eliminates the need for a central authority to provide the final say over which information is right in case of dispute.
-Different information, for example, who owns a particular currency unit, can be made secure and unalterable.
-They will be released as a block on a blockchain.
+For example, information on who owns a particular currency unit can be made secure and unalterable.
+This information will be released, bundled in a so called "block" on a blockchain.
 That way each other participant of the network can check the information.
-In the case of cryptocurrencies, it is possible to determine if a unit of currency is valid and hasn't been double-spent.
+In the case of cryptocurrencies, it is possible to determine if a unit of currency is valid and hasn't been spent already ("double-spent").
 All transactions including that unit can be found on the blockchain.
 Cryptography protects the blockchain from tampering.
-Moreover, it is stored locally in a network.
+Moreover, it is also stored locally on every machine participating in the network.

 What makes a Blockchain safe against tampering?

-A blockchain uses cryptography to link blocks of data into a chain that can be stored and checked for validity.
+Blockchain uses cryptography to link blocks of data into a chain that can be stored and checked for validity.
 All blocks incorporate hashed data from the preceding block.
 That includes even the data the preceding block stores about its predecessor.
 This concept of data storage guarantees a unique order, which is always correct.
 If a block's data is changed, the hash in the next block becomes invalid, immediately exposing any falsifications.
-Also compromising the next block would render the following block invalid, breaking the entire chain.
+Compromising a block would also render the following block invalid, breaking the entire chain.
 The hash functions used to store this linking data make it impractical to compromise a block that matches the next block's hash data.
 Compromising a block would falsify the entire chain following that block.
 That way creating a manipulative blockchain becomes a very hard undertaking for any potential attacker.
 This, in turn, allows a public blockchain to make anything published onto it permanently retrievable and thus verifiable by anyone with access to it.

 How would a Blockchain handle attacks?

-To make it even harder to tamper with a blockchain it is not stored in one single place.
-Its distributed in a peer-to-peer network, allowing a large number of copies of the blockchain to exist.
+To make it even harder to tamper with a blockchain, it is not stored in one single place.
+It is distributed in a peer-to-peer network, allowing a large number of copies of the blockchain to exist.
 The network then continuously and automatically checks if consensus can be achieved on the state of the blockchain.
-Should someone try to publish an altered version of the network would automatically reject it, as the majority of the copies disagrees with the altered one.
-To successfully publish a compromised blockchain an attacker would theoretically need to gain control of.
-He has to manipulate more than half of the participating computers or nodes in the network to make it generally accepted.
+Should someone try to publish an altered version of the blockchain and connect it to the network, it would automatically reject it, as the majority of the copies disagrees with the altered one.
+To successfully publish a compromised blockchain of Bitcoin as an example, an attacker had to gain access to the majority of the processing power securing the network ("51 % Attack").
+Thus, he had to manipulate more than half of the participating computers or nodes in the network to make his version of the chain generally accepted.
 With an increasing amount of nodes in the network, it becomes difficult to gain control of enough nodes to carry out a successful attack.
 This is further impeded by the fact that the nodes are distributed across a wide geographical space and on different software platforms and versions.
 A great number of nodes can be taken down or compromised before a blockchain network becomes vulnerable to this kind of attack.

 How does Blockchain enable cryptocurrencies?